 - (A) Applicant may receive three (3) points each for the following demonstrated and documented at the time of application: - a.
 80% Plans and Specifications; - b.
 Local municipality design and/or site plan approvals; - c.
 DNREC Approval; and - d.
+DelDOT Approval; - e.
+Fire Suppression System design as created by fire suppression engineer engaged by the Architect (Design need not be bid or awarded to sprinkler contractor at this stage);

-DelDOT Approval; - (B) Applicant may receive (1) point for each for the following, demonstrated and documented at the time of application: - a.
-Enforceable commitments for all construction financing; - b.
-Demonstrated no need for environmental remediation, either because Phase I shows none required, or due to Phase I noted remediation completed prior to deadline; - c.
-Final zoning approvals; - d.
-Fire Suppression System design as created by fire suppression engineer engaged by the Architect (Design need not be bid or awarded to sprinkler contractor at this stage); - e.
+- (B) Applicant may receive (1) point for each for the following, demonstrated and documented at the time of application: - a.
+Demonstrated no need for environmental remediation, either because Phase I shows none required, or due to Phase I noted remediation completed prior to deadline; - b.
+Final zoning approvals; - c.
 Scope of Work Synopsis Prepared by the Architect describing the work proposed, and shall be limited to a maximum of three pages in length.
-It must briefly describe the structural system, methods of insulations, interior and exterior finishes, mechanical systems, and any special features of the design and any amenities; - f.
+It must briefly describe the structural system, methods of insulations, interior and exterior finishes, mechanical systems, and any special features of the design and any amenities; - d.
 Architectural Progress For Partial Drawings and/or Plans for each numbered item as indicated below: - 1.
 Title Sheet; - a.
 Project information including Project name and address - b.
 The names, addresses and contact information of Owner and all Consultants - c.
 Date - d.
 Submissions level - e.
 List of Drawings - f.
 Project Area Breakdown - g.
 Unit Mix and Square Footages - h.
 Vicinity Map - 2.
-Preliminary Floor Plans, including Demolition Plans for Each Building Level (1/8" scale); - 3.
+Preliminary Floor Plans, including Demolition Plans for Each Building Level (1/16" scale other scale available upon request); - 3.
 Individual Unit Plans, including Demolition Plans (1/4" scale min); - 4.
 Schematic Exterior Building Elevations (1/8" scale min): - a.
 Provide elevations of all major exterior wall areas; - b.
 Provide schematic key plan indicating elevation locations; and - c.
 Include demolition information as required. - 5.
-Typical Rated wall sections, types and assemblies must identify construction materials and insulation levels; and - 6.
-Air Sealing Ducts.
+Typical Rated wall sections, types and assemblies must identify construction materials and insulation levels; and